 Bakuman. age 13

 This is a two-part story that serves as a prequel to the Bakuman. manga.
 This story focuses on Akito and what his motivation was for trying to make it big with manga.
 Akito is starting junior high, and he finds that he’s trying to figure out what he wants to do with his life in the future.
 The only thing he knows is that he doesn’t want to be a salaryman.
 Time quickly goes by, and Akito always comes in first on the tests in seventh grade.
 He meets the girl who always comes right behind him in the ranking.
 Then he’s suddenly in eighth grade and still at the top of the class.
-In eighth grade, Aiko (the girl who always comes in second) wants to swap numbers or email addresses, claiming they can contact each other if they get stuck while studying; but from her expression, she’s obviously interested in Akito.
-But it’s during eighth grade that Akito learns that there are manga that are written and illustrated by different people.
+In eighth grade, Aiko (the girl who always comes in second) wants to swap numbers or email addresses, claiming they can contact each other if they get stuck while studying.
+But from her expression, she’s obviously interested in Akito.
+It’s during eighth grade that Akito learns that there are manga that are written and illustrated by different people.
 One thing that was really fun about reading the first part of this story is the references to various manga that were running in Weekly Shonen Jump at the time the story is set in.
-It definitely helps to make it feel like the story is actually set in the mid-2000s.
+It definitely helps to make it feel like the story is actually set in the mid-2000’s.

 Admittedly, I haven’t had a chance to read Bakuman. yet, but I could still follow and enjoy what was going on in this special two-part manga.
 I’m interested in seeing how this progresses in the second chapter.